elementary/website/docs/human-interface-guidelines.md

 ## Normal Launch {#normal-launch}

 When a user launches an app, they're performing an explicit action and expecting a fast, oftentimes immediate response.
-You should focus on three key areas for app launching: speed, obviousness of what to do next, and state.
+You should focus on three key areas for app launching: Speed, obviousness of what to do next, and state.

 ### Speed {#speed}